OFFICE LOCATION:

-Van Hoof & Schneider Law Firm guides clients through the bankruptcy process and helps them get out of debt.
-Do not be afraid of considering bankruptcy as an option if you have been affected by divorce or the economic downturn.
+The bankruptcy attorneys at Van Hoof & Schneider Law Firm guide clients through the bankruptcy process and help them get out of debt.
+Do not be afraid of considering bankruptcy as an option if you have been affected by divorce or an economic downturn and find yourself overwhelmed with debt that you are unable to repay.
 We can help put your fears to rest.

 Chapter 7, sometimes called “liquidation bankruptcy,” is perhaps the most common form of bankruptcy for individuals and small businesses.
 Under Chapter 7, most debts and debt collection practices are halted while a debtor’s assets are tallied and distributed.
 At the end of a proscribed period, the debtor has their debts discharged, and they are given a “fresh start.”

-To obtain a discharge from eligible debts, you must follow several important steps, including:
+To qualify for Chapter 7 bankruptcy and obtain a discharge from eligible debts, you must follow several important steps, including:

 Wisconsin’s Chapter 128 is a valuable tool for Wisconsinites seeking to get out of debt.
 Under this option, someone in debt can get back to financial health through a repayment plan filed with the court.
 In operation, it is similar to filing for federal bankruptcy under Chapter 13.